Approved by the Faculty Senate in Spring 2019

-Within five business days of receiving the written request, the associate dean (or his/her designee) will appoint a three-member faculty committee composed of two individuals from within the department offering the course and a full-time faculty member of the student’s choosing.
+Within five business days of receiving the written request, the associate dean (or designee) will appoint a three-member faculty committee composed of two individuals from within the department offering the course and a full-time faculty member of the student’s choosing.
 The student must secure the participation of the full-time faculty member and provide the associate dean with written confirmation of the faculty’s willingness to participate on the grade appeal committee.
 As this grade appeal procedure does not apply to the School of Law, law faculty may not serve on a grade appeal committee.

 In the absence of a student preference, the associate dean will appoint the third faculty member from another department or another program within the college or school.
-If the associate dean is unable to appoint two faculty members from within the department, he/she will appoint two or more faculty members from outside the department.
+If the associate dean is unable to appoint two faculty members from within the department, they will appoint two or more faculty members from outside the department.
 The faculty member assigning the grade and the chairperson may not participate in this decision process.
 The associate dean will provide the appeal committee with copies of the student's written grade appeal request, along with the instructor's and chair's written responses.

-Within five business days, the appeal committee will consult with the student and instructor, review the evidence, and forward to the associate dean a written final determination of whether the committee affirms the final grade in the course or requires its recalculation by the course instruction, with chairperson oversight.
+Within five business days, the appeal committee will consult with the student and instructor, review the evidence, and forward to the associate dean a written final determination of whether the committee by a majority vote affirms the final grade in the course or requires its recalculation by the course instruction, with chairperson oversight.
 This determination will be based on whether there is evidence that the final grade was determined in an arbitrary, capricious or prejudicial manner.
 After the instructor submits to the chairperson the recalculated grade, the chairperson will document the nature and date of any changes and forward the documentation to the associate dean.
 The associate dean will notify the student, instructor, and chairperson of the final resolution and if applicable, notify the registrar's office of the recalculated grade.